veaba/tensorflow-docs/docs/tf.compat/v1/train/do_quantize_training_on_graphdef.md

-A general quantization scheme is being developed in tf.contrib.quantize. (deprecated)
+A general quantization scheme is being developed in `tf.contrib.quantize`. (deprecated)

 ```
  tf.compat.v1.train.do_quantize_training_on_graphdef(